-We understand more than traditional law firms what a startup should avoid both when setting up, and during its lifecycle because as a startup ourselves, we went through the same steps.
+As we operate as a startup ourselves, we understand more than traditional law firms what a startup should avoid both when setting up and during its lifecycle.
 Our CEO, Lachlan McKnight, lets us know what are the six things your startup should avoid, and why.

 1. Ridiculous Business Structures

 You don’t need to set up a complex business structure before launching your startup.
 It’s generally better to spend time, effort and capital on building your product, getting customers on board, and raising capital.
 Keep it simple.
 Set up a holding company and an operating company.
 If you’ve got some spare personal cash set up a discretionary trust and own your shares in the holding company through the trust.
 That’s it!

 Don’t pay a lawyer to litigate a small dispute.
 Don’t worry – you’ll find a lawyer to take your money, but it’s not going to be worth it!
 Settle and move on.
 Life’s too short.

 3. Incorrect Standard Terms Which “Can’t Be Amended”

 This is something we see all the time.
 Big businesses often have standard terms and conditions they enter into with suppliers or customers.
 Often those terms and conditions have been drafted poorly, but if you (or your lawyer) picks up on this poor drafting, and suggests amendments, the standard answer is often “these are our standard terms and cannot be changed”.
 This actually means “I have no idea what these terms mean, and so it’s just easier to say they can’t be changed”.
 There’s nothing more frustrating than having to agree to terms that are blatantly incorrect.
 Welcome to the real world!